mkovaxx/subdivide20/README.md

 # Subdivide 2.0

-This is a maintained fork of [Subdivide 2.0](https://cs.nyu.edu/home/people/in_memoriam/biermann/subdivision) from the Media Research Lab at NYU.
+This is a **maintained** fork of [Subdivide 2.0](https://cs.nyu.edu/home/people/in_memoriam/biermann/subdivision) from the Media Research Lab at NYU.

+The improvements contributed here include:
+- build support for Linux and MacOS
+- compatibility with modern C++ compilers: Clang and GCC
+- conformance with C++11
+- reformatted with a modern C++ style and readability in mind
+- Markdown-ified README files

 It is meant as companion code to the following paper:
 ```